Ketogenic diet helps young Ecuadorian twins improve their schizophrenic symptoms

 Because this was a small, pilot study, it does not demonstrate anything conclusively.
 It does provide another bit of evidence to support the idea that more research is called for to explore the efficacy of the ketogenic diet for the treatment of schizophrenic symptoms.

-Another case study about the efficacy of the ketogenic diet might also be of interest to you, see our article Doris’s chronic schizophrenia put into remission bringing hope to many.
-Schizophrenia – the ketogenic diet brings new hope for the treatment resistant
+Another case study about the efficacy of the ketogenic diet might also be of interest to you, see Dr. Palmer’s case study.
+The ketogenic diet and remission of psychotic symptoms in schizophrenia: Two case studies.

 See the Ecuadorian twin study for yourself.